corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Simplify the Merchant/Executive/Manager jobs swaps for commercial districts - things got a little out of hand
     * Add custom descriptions to the commercial districts, describing the job shift(s)
 * 3.2.0 The Urban World colony designation requirements more accurately reflect the base game: it can be used on any planet which is not an ecumenopolis, habitat, or ringworld
+* 4.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
+    * Bonus clerk jobs are now tied to the tradition Trickle Up Economics instead of Interstellar Franchising
+    * Add override of new built-in trigger `has_trade_designation`, consume it for trade colony automation
+    * Trade planet automation cooperates with my other trade-related district mods
+    * Integrate underlying automation plan and colony designation changes
+    * Integrate underlying district changes

 ## Source Code